Helmholtz-AI-Energy/propulate/docs/tut_propulator.rst

 .. warning::
-    If you start an optimization run requesting 100 generations from a checkpoint file with 100 generations, nothing will happen.
+    If you start an optimization run requesting 100 generations from a checkpoint file with 100 generations, the optimizer will return immediately.
 .. warning::
     If you start an optimization run from existing checkpoints, those checkpoints must be compatible with your current parallel computing environment.
-This means that if you use a checkpoint created in a setting with 20 processing elements in a different computing environment with, e.g., 10 processing elements, weird things will happen.
+This means that if you use a checkpoint created in a setting with 20 processing elements in a different computing environment with, e.g., 10 processing elements, the behaviour is undefined.